aaronhallaert/advanced-git-search.nvim/README.md

 ### 7. checkout_reflog -- Checkout from reflog

-Opens a Telescope window with all reflog entries
+Opens a window with all reflog entries

 #### _Keymaps_